Resultatohnetat/case-03-automated-dunning/README.md

 ##  Submission

-- Create a public GitHub repo or share a zipped folder
+- Share your solution as a zipped folder.
-- Include your answers and any relevant scripts or diagrams
+- Include your Video, along with any relevant scripts, code, or diagrams.
-- Add a short README explaining what you built
+- Use OBS Studio (https://obsproject.com/) to record your screen and voice while you work.
+This gives us insight into your thinking and decision-making process – no need for polish, just be yourself.
+- Submit your solution as soon as possible, but no later than Friday, 8:00 PM (GMT+2).

 We’re excited to see how you approach this!